dashingunique/dashingunique/README.md

 <hr>

 My main professional skills are as follows:
-- Proven software development experience in PHP
+- Proven software development experience in PHP and Golang.
-- Understanding of open source projects like Laravel, Symfony,etc
+- Understanding of open source projects like Laravel, Symfony, Gin, etc
 - Good knowledge of relational databases, version control tools and of developing web services
 - Experience in common third-party APIs (Alipay, weixin, meituan etc)
 - Passion for best design and coding practices and a desire to develop new bold ideas